Welcoming and Affirming Environment

 Exploring

-Relationship building with students does not extend beyond academic contexts.
+Relationship building with students rarely (about 2-3 times per year) extends beyond academic contexts.

 Growing

-We sometimes take time to learn about students and their interests outside of academic contexts.
+We sometimes (about 1-2 times per month) take time to learn about students and their interests outside of academic contexts.

 Utilizing

-We frequently take time to learn about students and their interests outside of academic contexts.
+We consistently (around daily) take time to learn about students and their interests outside of academic contexts.

 Transforming

-We frequently take time to learn about students and their interests outside of academic contexts with effort to engage with marginalized students.
+We consistently (around daily) take time to learn about students and their interests outside of academic contexts with particular effort to engage marginalized students.

 Selected Rating: None